gravity-resonance/toroid-quantum-gravity-resonance/README.md

 * **DOI**: [10.5281/zenodo.16371538](https://doi.org/10.5281/zenodo.16371538)
 * **License**: [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-> Recognition is requested in both scientific and technological applications.
+> Recognition and prior agreement is requested in both scientific and technological applications.
 A seat on the maiden voyage is optional — but appreciated 😉

 * **Author and Contact**: